Asymptotic Properties of the Maximum Smoothed Partial Likelihood Estimator in the Change-Plane Cox Model: Monte Carlo Simulation

 \begin{enumerate} \item[1.]
 Fix an initial value of $\hat \psi$. \item[2.]
 With $\hat \psi$ fixed, maximize $l^{\ast}_n (\xi, \hat \psi)$ with respect to $\xi$ and update $\hat \xi$ by setting $\hat \xi$ to the maximizer. \item[3.]
 With $\hat \xi$ fixed, maximize $l^{\ast}_n (\hat \xi, \psi)$ with respect to $\psi$ and update $\hat \psi$ by setting $\hat \psi$ to the maximizer. \item[4.]
 Iterate steps 2 and 3 until the convergence. \end{enumerate} A similar iterative algorithm is used in \cite{li2021multithreshold}.
 We implement this algorithm multiple times with initial values $(\widehat \psi_1, \widehat \psi_2)$ in $[-1, 1] \times [-1, 1]$, in step 1; out of the candidates, we adopt $\hat \theta$ that maximizes $l^{\ast}_n (\theta)$ as the MSPLE.
 It must be noted that, since $l^{\ast}_n (\xi, \hat \psi)$ is concave with respect to $\xi$, for fixed $\hat \psi$, we apply the standard Newton-Raphson method in step 2.
 To deal with non-concavity of $l^{\ast}_n (\hat \xi, \psi)$ with respect to $\psi$, for fixed $\hat \xi$, we use a gradient descent method for step 3.

 For evaluating the resulting MSPLE of $(\beta, \gamma)$, we construct the asymptotic 95\% confidence intervals based on the asymptotic distribution obtained in Proposition \ref{asy msple xi}, with a variance matrix $\mc I^{-1}$ replaced with its estimator $- \nabla_{\xi \xi'} l^{\ast}_n (\hat \theta_n)^{-1}$.
 By the direct application of the proof of Proposition \ref{convergence matrices}, $- \nabla_{\xi \xi'} l^{\ast}_n (\hat \theta_n)^{-1}$ is consistent for $\mc I^{-1}$.
 However, we assess the performance of $\hat \psi_n$ by the mean classification error (MCE).
-We calculate the classification error as $n^{-1} \sum_{i = 1}^n 1 |\{ V_i + \psi_1 + X_i \psi_2 \geq 0 \} - 1\{ V_i + \widehat \psi_1 + X_i \widehat \psi_2 \geq 0\}|$, for each replication.
+We calculate the classification error as $n^{-1} \sum_{i = 1}^n | 1\{ V_i + \psi_1 + X_i \psi_2 \geq 0 \} - 1\{ V_i + \widehat \psi_1 + X_i \widehat \psi_2 \geq 0\}|$, for each replication.
 This index evaluates the in-sample accuracy of subgroup prediction.

 Table \ref{table 1} reports the result of the simulation.
 Overall, the performance improves with the sample size and with the value of $\gamma$, which is similar to the result of \cite{seo2005working}.
 Still, there is a remarkable contrast between the result of coverage probability for $\beta$ and $\gamma$.
-The confidence interval for $\beta$ has a coverage probability close to the nominal one even with a moderate sample size $n = 200$ for all the values of $\gamma$.
+The confidence interval for $\beta$ has a coverage probability more than 0.9 even with a moderate sample size $n = 200$ for all the values of $\gamma$.
 However, the confidence interval for $\gamma$ performs poorly when $\gamma$ is small, which indicates that subgroups need to be well-separated for the inference to work properly.
-As to the mean classification error, the estimated model predicts the subgroup membership correctly more than 90\% of the time even in the worst case.
+As to the mean classification error, the estimated model predicts the subgroup membership correctly nearly 90\% of the time even in the worst case.

+Additionally, we evaluate the impact of the choice of a kernel $\mathcal K (\cdot)$ and the tuning parameter $h_n$ for a small sample size.
+The simulation setting is the same as that for Table 1 with $\gamma = 1$ and $n = 200$.
+We try two kernel functions, $\Phi (x):$ the c.d.f. of standard normal distribution and $\text{Logit} (x) := e^{x} / (1 + e^{x})$, and different values of the tuning parameter:

+We also assess the effect of smoothing itself.
+Namely, we estimate the model parameter with unsmoothed objective function (\ref{partial likelihood}) where the maximization of the objective function with respect to $\psi$ is conducted via grid search with grid length $0.01$.